 Global Health Council

-GHC respects the privacy of its online visitors and donors.
+Global Health Council respects the privacy of its online visitors and donors.
 At our site, we do not collect personally identifiable information from individuals unless they provide it to us voluntarily and knowingly.
 This means we do not require you to register or provide information to us in order to view public areas of our site.
-GHC only gathers personally identifiable data that is voluntarily submitted by the visitor, such as names, addresses, zip/postal codes and e-mail addresses.
+Global Health Council only gathers personally identifiable data that is voluntarily submitted by the visitor, such as names, addresses, zip/postal codes and e-mail addresses.

 We request information from the visitor on our donation form.
 A visitor must provide contact information (such as name, e-mail and mailing address) and payment information (such as credit card number and expiration date).
 This information is used for billing purposes and for sending a receipt of the donation.
 If we have trouble processing a donation, we use the information to contact the visitor.
+If the visitor has expressly given us permission, we may share his or her name and contact information with carefully selected organizations and charities that we feel would interest that donor.
+Where requested by the visitor, we will provide information on larger donations to appropriate charities and donors for tax purposes.
 Financial and credit card information is NEVER released.